-Students who have been unable to bring their completion rate and/or grade point average up to the acceptable standards required (67% of attempted courses and 2.0) after the financial aid warning stage will be allowed to appeal their financial aid suspension if any of the following mitigating circumstances apply:
+Students who have been unable to bring their completion rate and/or grade point average (GPA) up to the acceptable standards required (67% of attempted courses and 2.0 GPA) after the financial aid warning stage will be placed on financial aid suspension.
+Students placed on financial aid suspension have a right to appeal this decision.
+Mitigating circumstances for appeal include, but are not limited to:

-- · Death of an immediate family member - Illness/Injury and/or Hospitalization of themselves or an immediate family member - Change in academic program - Other extenuating circumstances that were not foreseeable to the student and affected their ability to meet academic progress standards.
+- Death of an immediate family member - Illness/injury and/or hospitalization of themselves or an immediate family member - Changes in academic program - Other extenuating circumstances that were not foreseeable to the student and affected their ability to meet academic progress standards.

-To appeal the suspension of financial aid, the student must submit a completed MTCC Financial Aid Satisfactory Academic Progress Appeal Request (available in the Financial Aid Section of the MTCC website) to the MTCC Financial Aid Office.
-Within this request, the student is asked to explain the circumstances surrounding their current Satisfactory Academic Progress (SAP) status, identify which appeal category best applies to their circumstances, give a personalized and detailed academic plan and documentation of the circumstances cited.
-Acceptable documentation could be doctor's and/or hospital notes, police reports, court documents and statements from witnesses that are privy to the past situation.
-The student is also asked to meet personally with their academic advisor about their plan and provide documentation that they have done so.
-The advisor and student will determine how many classes have been completed in the student's program and how many remain.
+To appeal the suspension of financial aid, the student must submit their MTCC Financial Aid Satisfactory Academic Progress (SAP) Appeal to the MTCC Financial Aid Office.
+Within this request, the student is asked to explain the circumstances surrounding their current SAP status, identify which appeal category best applies to their circumstances, give a personalized, detailed academic plan and documentation of the circumstances cited.
+Acceptable documentation could be doctor's and/or hospital notes, police reports, court documents and statements from witnesses that are privy to the situation.
+The student is also required to meet personally with their academic advisor about their plan and provide documentation they have done so.
+The advisor and student will determine how many classes have been completed and how many remain in order for the student to complete their program of study.